Ahmed Sharif Chaudhry: Role during May 2025 India–Pakistan conflict

-Criticism

-During the 2025 India–Pakistan conflict, Chaudhry referred to Hafiz Abdur Rauf, who had led funeral prayers for alleged militants killed in India’s Operation Sindoor, as a "religious leader" and "family man."
+During the 2025 India–Pakistan conflict, Chaudhry referred to Hafiz Abdur Rauf, who had led funeral prayers for alleged militants killed in India's Operation Sindoor, as a "religious leader" and "family man."
 Media outlets including NDTV and Deccan Herald reported that Rauf had previously been designated by the United States and United Nations as a senior member of Lashkar-e-Taiba and former head of the banned Falah-e-Insaniat Foundation.

-Following India’s suspension of the Indus Waters Treaty after the 2025 Pahalgam attack, Hindustan Times and India Today reported that Chaudhry stated, "If you block our water, we will choke your breath," during a speech at a Pakistani university.
+Following India's suspension of the Indus Waters Treaty after the 2025 Pahalgam attack, Hindustan Times and India Today reported that Chaudhry stated, "If you block our water, we will choke your breath," during a speech at a Pakistani university.
 Afghan politician Mariam Solaimankhil told India Today that the phrasing resembled earlier statements made by Lashkar-e-Taiba founder Hafiz Saeed.

 On 23 May 2025, ARY News reported that Chaudhry described human rights activist Mahrang Baloch as a "terrorist-proxy" and urged media outlets to expose what he called her "sinister face."
-In response, Dawn reported that Farhatullah Babar, head of the Pakistan People’s Party Human Rights Committee, cautioned against labeling rights activists as terrorists without due process.
+In response, Dawn reported that Farhatullah Babar, head of the Pakistan People's Party Human Rights Committee, cautioned against labeling rights activists as terrorists without due process.
 Baloch herself told Dawn that the allegations were "unsubstantiated" and said the press conference had been misused to misrepresent her stance.

+In March 2026, Chaudhary stated that the targeted site during 2026 Kabul hospital airstrike was associated with militant activity; however, according to BBC reporting, the location was an addiction treatment hospital.